Best Electric Guitars Under $500 (2026)

 Closest to the full Les Paul experience under $500.
 ProBucker humbuckers with CTS pots and Orange Drop caps deliver fat, sustaining tone.
 Mahogany body with maple cap, 50s rounded neck profile, Graph Tech nut, Grover tuners. [src1, src3, src4]

+MusicRadar's editor's pick: "the absolute best electric guitar below the $500 mark."
 Dual 85/15 "S" humbuckers with coil split covering every genre.
 PRS's 25" scale length bridges Fender and Gibson feel.
-Wide thin neck, PRS tremolo.
-Easily the best value-for-money at the top of this bracket. [src1, src2, src7]
+Wide thin neck, PRS tremolo. [src1, src2, src7]

 Best Budget: Squier Affinity Stratocaster HSS (~$280) — Check price